WVAnonymous/JHDS-Cleaning-Data/codebook.md

 t indicates FFT transformed data as in "tbody" f indicates frequency data in Hz as in "fbody"

+means of values calculated by melting the reduced data set (66 mean and standard deviation variables) and using dcast by the subject and activity type to group the variables

 Column number and associated variable name
-"1" "tbody acceleration mean x"
+"1" "tbody acceleration mean x"//
 "2" "tbody acceleration mean y"
 "3" "tbody acceleration mean z"
 "4" "tbody acceleration standard deviation x"